 John’s recitals invariably contain improvisations on submitted themes or pastiches on ‘hidden melodies’ and he has performed at a number of major venues and festivals.
 These include:- Bavokerk, Haarlem, (Haarlem International Organ Festival); Örgryte Nya Kyrka, (Gothenburg International Organ Academy); Chester Cathedral; Liverpool Anglican Cathedral; Kelvingrove Art Gallery.

 John has written series' of articles on organ improvisation for 'Organists’ Review' and for 'The Organ' magazines, including for the 'Organists' Toolkit' section of 'Organists' Review' in 2016; also on keyboard improvisation in general for 'Music Teacher' magazine, (August 2016).
 Other contributions include for 'Organ Australia' and New Zealand Organ News (2018).
 His book 'The Creative Organist' was critically well received and a new tutor book on improvisation is in preparation.

 John is on the Council of the Edinburgh Society of Organists and editor of the ESO Console journal.
-He also likes to explore the lighter side of the organists' existence and recently contributed to 'Organs & Organists - their inside stories', ed.
+In addition, he is responsible for the Scottish Federation of Organists' website.
+John also likes to explore the lighter side of the organists' existence and recently contributed to 'Organs & Organists - their inside stories', ed.
 Jenny Setchell, (Pipeline Press).